 Can a drone be used to observe microorganisms?

 Yes, it can be used to observe microbes.
 But you have to attach a customized biological sensor or microscope to the drone.

 The usage of drones is expanding day by day.
-As drone technology is evolving, it is attracting more and more people, especially amateurs and business conglomerates.
+The evolution of drones is attracting more and more people, especially amateurs and business conglomerates.

-If you find any interest in drones, we hope this article will help you better know what drone means and their uses.
+If you find any interest in the history of drones, we hope this article will help you better know what drones mean and their uses.
 Believe it or not, drones are gonna rule the future sky.

 So, be familiar with them from the beginning.
 And please be responsible if you get one!
 Voila, we leave you here, buddy!